Categories: Technology

 While the challenge was meant for making sense of natural disasters, it is not a stretch to imagine that the tech could one day be used in a military setting at home or abroad.

-However, in a response to reddit post on the competition, Patel (nirav_diu) said that the aim of the xView2 competition was “to explicitly generate accurate building damage assessments for pre and post natural disaster damage assessments,” and “not for battle damage assessments,” as one redditor implied.
+However, in a response to a reddit post on the competition, Patel (nirav_diu) said that the aim of the xView2 competition was “to explicitly generate accurate building damage assessments for pre and post natural disaster damage assessments,” and “not for battle damage assessments,” as one redditor implied.

 It will be interesting to see the fruits of this competition because the DIU’s federal partners will “have an operational interest in applying the award winning algorithms for natural and man-made disasters,” according to Patel, who added, “we intend on releasing the dataset fully as open-source to the public with a Non-Commercial restriction after the competition as well.”